Don MacLean (basketball): NBA career

 MacLean was the 19th pick (1st round) in the 1992 NBA draft.
 He was initially drafted by the Detroit Pistons but was traded on draft day to the Washington Bullets.
 MacLean, along with his 1994–95 Washington Bullets teammates Rex Chapman, Tom Gugliotta, and Scott Skiles, all reunited in Phoenix in 1999–2000 when Chapman, Gugliotta, and MacLean were Suns players and Skiles was the head coach.
 As highly productive scoring Bullets teammates in 1994–95, Chapman averaged 11.0 points per game (ranked 4th highest on the team), Gugliotta averaged 16.0 (5th on the team), Skiles averaged 13.0 (6th on the team), and MacLean averaged 11.0 (7th on the team).
 However, as Suns teammates, Gugliotta averaged 13.7 (5th on the team), Chapman averaged only 6.6 (9th on the team), and MacLean averaged only 2.6 (15th on the team).
 MacLean is considered by many to have had one of the quickest releases in the game.

 In November 2000, the NBA suspended MacLean five games for testing positive for steroids.
 He was the first player suspended for steroid use.
 Charles Barkley later commented "I've seen Don MacLean naked, and he doesn't use steroids."

 Broadcasting career

 MacLean served as the color analyst on the UCLA Basketball Radio Network.
-He is an analyst on the Los Angeles Clippers TV broadcasts on Bally Sports West and Bally Sports SoCal.
+He was an analyst on the Los Angeles Clippers TV broadcasts on Bally Sports West and Bally Sports SoCal.
 He also is a weekly basketball contributor on Fox Sports Radio Network's Petros and Money Show.
-MacLean also serves as the color analyst for various games on the Pac-12 Network.
+MacLean also served as the color analyst for various games on the Pac-12 Network.
+MacLean is currently a color analyst for the Big Ten Network.